mydata-space/sql-datawarehouse-project/README.md

 Hi there!
 I'm Christ GHABAKO, I'm a junior analyst and, an MBA in businesss intelligence and entrpise system.
 My mission is to help businesses to process, analyze and consume data efficiently and effectively.

-*A credit to Baraa for the inspiration in this work.*
+*A credit to Baraa Salkini for the inspiration in this work.*